Fun Nature Activities, Investigations, and Crafts for Kids

 Summer is a fantastic time for children to explore the natural world and participate in fun nature activities.
-At this time of year nature is awake, blossoming and energetic.
-Even in cities there are parks, public gardens and green areas where nature can be observed.
-There are many possible nature-themed activities that children can enjoy, including creating a nature journal, gardening, performing experiments, producing a wide range of arts and crafts, taking photographs of living things, making videos and writing stories and poems.
-There’s no reason to be bored during summer with so much to do!
+At this time of year nature is awake, blossoming, and energetic.
+Even in cities there are parks, public gardens, and green areas where nature can be observed.
+There are many possible nature-themed activities that children can enjoy, including creating a nature journal, gardening, performing experiments, producing a wide range of arts and crafts, taking photographs of living things, making videos, and writing stories and poems.
+There’s no reason to be bored with so much to do.

 Although the greatest variety of plants and animals can be seen in summer, nature activities and crafts are enjoyable at any time of year.